 Donkorkrom robbery suspects demand ballistic report

-When the court presided over by Mr. Stephen Owusu asked the case investigator, he told the court that he had been away on a two week course and did not know what had transpired in his absence.
+When the court presided over by Stephen Owusu asked the case investigator, he told the court that he had been away on a two-week course and did know what had transpired in his absence.

-The case investigator explained that, the representative of the Attorney General had informed his Commander that the judgement should be suspended because state attorneys were on strike.

-Mensah said the case investigator who appeared before the Police Investigation Panel, had indicated that the Ballistic Report was ready and did not understand that the report was before the court.

 In the case of Abrokwa, he questioned the Police as to why they should have in their custody the original docket while a duplicate was rather forwarded to the Attorney General.

-“My Lord, the original docket is before the Police officer.
-I want the Police officer to swear that the Original docket is in court and not with the Attorney General.
+“My Lord the original docket is before the Police officer.
+I want the Police officer to swear that the Original docket in is in court and not with the Attorney General.

-The court presided over by Mr Stephen Owusu told the accused persons who do not have legal representation, that the Police had concluded investigations and forwarded a duplicate docket to the AG's office.
+The court presided over by Mr Owusu told the accused persons who do not have legal representation that the Police had concluded investigations and forwarded a duplicate docket to the AG’s office.

-According to the court, all “evidences gathered against you would be made available to you and you will also be informed accordingly.”
+According to the court, all “pieces of evidence gathered against you would be made available to you and you will also be informed accordingly.”

 The trial Judge said: “You cannot be ambushed.
-There is no trial of ambush; you will be informed adequately so you could prepare for your defence.
-It is not right to poke your nose into the affairs of the Police.
-Don't worry, evidence against you would be made available.”
+There is no trial by ambush; you will be informed adequately so you could prepare for your defence.
+It not right to poke your nose into the affairs of the Police.
+Don’t worry, the evidence against you would be made available.”

 The matter was adjourned to January 10.

-The officers, General Corporal Solomon Elvis Mensah and General Lance Corporal Daniel Kissi Abrokwa, allegedly led the attack that caused the death of Daniel K Sarpong, the driver of the bullion van.
+The officers: General Corporal Solomon Elvis Mensah and General Lance Corporal Daniel Kissi Abrokwa, the alleged attack led to the death of Daniel K Sarpong, the driver of the bullion van.

-The other accomplice in the dock is Hafisu Mohammed, aka Danjuma, a mechanic.
-The two officers are being held on the charges of attempted robbery, conspiracy and murder.
+The two officers are being held on the charges of attempted robbery, conspiracy, and murder.

-Mohammed has been charged with conspiracy.
-The pleas of the accused persons have been reserved by the court.
-The facts, as presented by DSP A.A Annor earlier on, indicated that the police officers were stationed at Donkorkrom.

 Mohammed drove his taxi with registration number 1860-09 towards Ekye Amanfrom to monitor the arrival of the bullion van.